mithrandie/csvq/docs/_posts/2006-01-02-transaction.md

 # Transaction Management

 A transaction is a single logical unit of work.
-A transaction is a atomic unit, so you get the result of either all of the changes are performed or none of them is performed.
+A transaction is an atomic unit, so you get the result of either all the changes are performed or none of them is performed.

 * [Usage Flow in a Procedure](#usage_flow_in_prodecure)
 * [Usage Flow in the Interactive Shell](#usage_flow_in_shell)